Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 An MLIR dialect is a modular and extensible namespace within the MLIR framework that defines a set of **operations**, **types** and **attributes** specific to a domain, language, or computation model.
 Dialects enable MLIR to be a highly flexible intermediate representation (IR).

+For instance, **Quake** is an MLIR dialect designed for quantum computing.
+It serves as part of NVIDIA's CUDAQ framework, which facilitates the development, optimization, and deployment of quantum-classical hybrid programs.
+Quake represents quantum programs within MLIR, providing a high-level abstraction for quantum operations and allowing developers to leverage the MLIR infrastructure for optimization and compilation.

 <div align="center">
   <picture>
     <img src="./docs/_static/mlir-quake.png" width="60%">